isomerpages/pmo-nccs/media/speeches/_posts/2024-09-06-post-Speech by Singapore's Ambassador for Climate Action at the International Built Environment Week.md

 be the world’s hottest year on record.
 Tropical cyclones are picking up more energy from warmer ocean waters and intensifying more quickly, leading to major floods.
-Droughts have become persistent across many parts of the world.</p>
+Droughts have become persistent across many parts of the world<sup>1</sup>.</p>
 <p>It will only get worse in the coming decades.
 To mitigate climate change,
 we need to limit global warming to 1.5 degrees Celsius above pre-industrial levels.
-But global temperatures are already 1.1 degrees Celsius higher and are continuing to rise.
+But global temperatures are already 1.1 degrees Celsius higher and are continuing to rise<sup>2</sup>.
 The main driver of global warming – the emission of greenhouse gases – is also continuing to rise.
 The climate crisis – and that is exactly what it is – is gathering pace.</p>
 <p>To avert climate catastrophe, the world has been stepping up decarbonisation.
-As of June 2023, 149 countries have committed to achieve net-zero emissions.
+As of June 2023, 149 countries have committed to achieve net-zero emissions<sup>3</sup>.
-In the advanced economies, emissions have fallen to their level of 50 years ago.
-The share of renewables in global power generation has been growing over the years and surpassed 30% in 2023.&nbsp; The global demand for each fossil fuel – coal, oil, and natural gas – is expected to peak before 2030.
+In the advanced economies, emissions have fallen to their level of 50 years ago<sup>4</sup>.
+The share of renewables in global power generation has been growing over the years and surpassed 30% in 2023<sup>5</sup>.&nbsp;
-Globally, investment in energy transition technologies has surged from US$240 billion in 2012 to US$1.8 trillion in 2023.</p>
+The global demand for each fossil fuel – coal, oil, and natural gas – is expected to peak before 2030<sup>6</sup>.
+Globally, investment in energy transition technologies has surged from US$240 billion in 2012 to US$1.8 trillion in 2023<sup>7</sup>.</p>
 <p>What do these two ongoing trends – climate change and decarbonisation
 – mean?
 It is likely that the world will accelerate the current pace of decarbonisation in the face of worsening climate change.&nbsp; We will